joshuaharry/homer/README.md

 On a day-to-day basis, you'll probably be running `homeadd` and `homepush` all the time; you will only invoke `homeinit` once per machine you use.

-4. If you need to want to adjust the dotfiles you track, run `M-x homefix`, which open the file at `*homer-dotfile-path*` for editing.
+4. If you need to want to adjust the dotfiles you track, run `M-x homefix`, which opens the file at `*homer-dotfile-path*` for editing.

 # Testing